gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-06-extendind-mui-components.md

 As a reference, we'll use the following project:<br>
 [https://github.com/gchumillas/crud](https://github.com/gchumillas/crud)

 It consists of a typical CRUD application written in [TypeScript](https://www.typescriptlang.org/).
 That is, an application to [C]reate, [R]ead, [U]pdate or [D]elete items.
-And despite its simplicity, it contains several interesting aspects that we could address.
+And despite its simplicity, it contains some interesting aspects that we could address.

 Let's say that we want to create a custom "Select Field".
 There's already a `Select` component in Material-UI:<br>
 [https://material-ui.com/components/selects/](https://material-ui.com/components/selects/)